 A great way to ease your mind and let go of anything else happening around you or later in the day is to take a few deep breaths, do one thing at a time, remember why you want to take this course, and how it can improve your life, and then get to work.

 Now, science suggests that you do need to let your mind wander now and then, as it’s what unleashes your creativity and helps you focus better when it’s time to learn things.
 But right before you get to work, you need to leave behind the distractions around you and inside your head, and simply concentrate on this one task in front of you.
 You, then, become one with the activity, you’re present, and your mind is alert.
 Whenever we do something consciously and pay all our attention to it, we do a great job.
+You need to stop thinking that online classes are easier than traditional classes and study thoroughly without any distracto.

 Identify And Remove Distractions